Managing App Volumes

 Mounting volume... done

-And use drycc volumes list show mount detail.
+Use drycc volumes list to show mount details:

 $ drycc volumes list